Mellitus

 Mellitus was exiled from London by the pagan successors to his patron, King Sæberht of Essex, following the latter's death around 616.
-King Æthelberht of Kent, Mellitus' other patron, died at about the same time, forcing him to take refuge in Gaul.
+King Æthelberht of Kent, Mellitus's other patron, died at about the same time, forcing him to take refuge in Gaul.
 Mellitus returned to England the following year, after Æthelberht's successor had been converted to Christianity, but he was unable to return to London, whose inhabitants remained pagan.
 Mellitus was appointed Archbishop of Canterbury in 619.
 During his tenure, he was alleged to have miraculously saved the cathedral, and much of the town of Canterbury, from a fire.
 After his death in 624, Mellitus was revered as a saint.

 Early life

 The medieval chronicler Bede described Mellitus as being of noble birth.
 In letters, Pope Gregory I called him an abbot, but it is unclear whether Mellitus had previously been abbot of a Roman monastery, or this was a rank bestowed on him to ease his journey to England by making him the leader of the expedition.
 The papal register, a listing of letters sent out by the popes, describes him as an "abbot in Frankia" in its description of the correspondence, but the letter itself only says "abbot".
 The first time Mellitus is mentioned in history is in the letters of Gregory, and nothing else of his background is known.
 It appears likely that he was a native of Italy, along with all the other bishops consecrated by Augustine.